• Skip to main content

 • ×

-Add a silky custard filling of gruyere cheese, eggs, and heavy cream, and wrap it up in a flakey, purchased pie crust, and this flavorful spinach and bacon quiche will become the hit of any meal.
+Add a silky custard filling of eggs and heavy cream, and wrap it up in a flakey, purchased pie crust, and this flavorful spinach and bacon quiche makes a hearty and supremely satisfying meal.

 A slice of spinach and bacon quiche with tomatoes.

-1. Quiche is versatile; you can add just about any veggie, meat, or cheese you like or have on hand.
-As an example, check out my recipes for Ham and Cheese Quiche and Roasted Tomato and Goat Cheese Quiche.
+1. It’s versatile; you can add just about any veggie, meat, or cheese you like or have on hand.
+Examples include my recipes for Crustless Ham and Cheese Quiche, Canadian Bacon and Brie Crustless Quiche, Cottage Cheese Egg Bake, and Roasted Tomato and Goat Cheese Quiche.

-2. It’s delicious whether served warm or cold, it’s relatively healthy, full of protein, and it can be low in calories, especially if you make it without the crust.
+2. Quiche is delicious whether served warm or cold; it’s relatively healthy, full of protein, and can be low in calories, especially if you make it without the crust.

-3. Quiche can be a meal all by itself because, in most cases, it contains all of the major food groups.
-It’s also the perfect choice to serve at breakfast, lunch, or dinner and would be a lovely addition to a Mother’s Day brunch or luncheon.
+3. It can be a meal all by itself because, in most cases, it contains all of the major food groups.
+Add in a serving of my Sheet Pan Pancakes, and It’s the perfect choice to serve at breakfast, lunch, or dinner and would be a lovely addition to a Mother’s Day brunch or luncheon.

 Quiche is a home run in my book, and, in case you are wondering, yes, “real men do eat quiche”!